dronekit/dronekit-la/README.md

 RC1_TRIM 1527.000000
  (there's ~500 to the left, ~250 to the right - that's probably a very bad thing)

+ - work out what we use RATE for

 ## FIXMEs
  - the attitude control tests should ignore periods where the craft is not armed